bomonike/bomonike.github.io/plc.md

 * MES (Manufacturing Execution System).
 Such a system makes more efficient use of limited capacity.
 MES reduces bottlenecks by calculating alternative routings in production.

-Overall orchestration is done by an
+Overall orchestration is done by "Top Floor" people using an
-* ERP (Enterprise Resource Planning) system that does long-range planning in industries with long lead time items or complex bills of materials (BoM) needed on the shop floor, along with some form of associated shop orders in manufacturing industries.
+* ERP (Enterprise Resource Planning) system that does long-range planning (in industries with long lead time items) or complex bills of materials (BoM) needed on the shop floor, along with some form of associated shop orders in manufacturing industries.

 * MRP includes most accounting functions, including general ledger, as well as inventory management, and resource and inventory planning.